-What had been a strength in the last CEDS - the availability of affordable rental apartments and single-family homes - has become a weakness as of the current CEDS.
+What had been a strength in the 2017-2021 CEDS the availability of affordable rental apartments and single-family homes - has now become a weakness.
 As reported in A Housing Vision for the Berkshires, "with the exception of affluent households, the current supply of decent housing available is inadequate; this is true for low, low-to moderate, and modest-income households."
-The report finds Berkshire County's current housing stock outdated while noting that building new housing is expensive, and the permitting process is time-consuming.
-New housing sites are hard to find due to logistical challenges (e.g., unavailability of public water and sewer) as well as not-in-my-Backyard (NIMBY) resistance when the word "affordable" is mentioned.
-Berkshire County's forprofit and nonprofit developers also contend with the fact that state and federal housing programs are rarely designed for or focused on the types of housing the region needs, making it harder to secure capital for scalable projects.
-Summaries of two housing related surveys - Recent Movers and Second Homeowners - is found in Appendix D.
+The report finds Berkshire County's current housing stock outdated, while noting that building new housing is expensive and time-consuming.
+New housing sites are also hard to find due to logistical challenges (e.g., unavailability of public water and sewer) as well as not-in-my-backyard (NIMBY) resistance when the word "affordable" is attached.
+Berkshire County's for-profit and nonprofit developers argue that state and federal housing programs are rarely suitable for the types of housing the region needs, making it harder to secure capital for scalable projects.
+Summaries of two housing related surveys - Recent Movers and Second Homeowners - can be found in Appendix D.